 A great bookkeeper is at the heart of any successful organisation.
-If you’ve a head for figures and think you could keep a steady hand on the ledger, then ICB Level 3 Bookkeeping and Accounts adds to the knowledge you’ve already gained in in level two.
+If you have a head for figures and think you could keep a steady hand on the ledger, then ICB Level 3 Bookkeeping and Accounts adds to the knowledge you’ve already gained in Level 2.
 Completion of ICB Level 3 Bookkeeping will allow you to gain ICB membership.

 ICB Bookkeeping Level 3 is studied online, in your own time and at your own pace, and did we mention that after you complete this course, you can officially add the letters ‘MICB’ after your name?
 Fancy!

 Throughout the first part of this course, you’ll learn the importance of adhering to a code of ethical principles as a bookkeeper, and when to take appropriate action if you suspect unethical behaviour has taken place.
 Moving on, we’ll teach you the legal differences between business structures, and the main accounting concepts that apply to each.
 You’ll also study the various accounting standards that are applied when producing year end accounts, and the different VAT schemes that are available.
 Lastly, we’ll run through the details of submitting VAT returns under HMRC’s Making Tax Digital regime, and we’ll also cover the importance of being able to clearly communicate information.